sudoytext/Chess-Game/README.md

 A simple, modular chess game project built using Python.
 The game supports human vs AI gameplay and is structured across multiple files.

 ## ATTENTION
-this game is very poorly it ment to be a practice project for everyone to use!
+this game is very poorly coded it ment to be a practice project for everyone to use!

 ## Prerequisites
 - Python 3.x